Lambda-Corps/2023_python/drivetrain_commands/Readme.md

         self._drivetrain.setDefaultCommand(DefaultDrivetrainCommand(self._drivetrain, self._driver_controller))
     ```

-## Timed Driving Commands
+# Timed Driving Commands Exercise
 In this section we'll learn both ways of constructing simple commands through inline methods or class definitions.
+The first step will be to define a command that runs at a given speed for an amount of time with a class definition file.
+After that, we'll do the same behavior, but with inline composition methods instead.

+## Class Definition Method
  To start, we'll make a class definition of a new command who's purpose will be to drive for an amount of timme and then stop the robot from moving.
 To do this we'll perform the following steps:
 * Create a new class called DriveForSeconds
 * Bind that newly defined command to a trigger such that when a button is pressed the robot will drive in a certain direction for a specified amount of time